nielsbasjes/yauaa/documentation/content/_index.md

 - The list of returned fields is more consistent (including the "Default" values).
 - Fix detection of Samsung SC-... devices.
 - Switched the default caching implementation to [Caffeine](https://github.com/ben-manes/caffeine)
+  NOTE: Caffeine needs Java 11.
+If you still need to run on Java 8 you can change the caching implementation used back to any other implementation.

 ### Version 6.7
 - Updated log4j to 2.17.1